MorgueMorg/Blockchain-Web3.0-App/README.md

 ## Intoduction

-A fully responsive beautiful modern web 3.0 application made for cryptocurrency transfer using blockchain (metamask), written in react with using vite, solidity and tailwindcss.
+A fully responsive beautiful modern web 3.0 application made for cryptocurrency transfer using blockchain (metamask), written on react with using vite, solidity and tailwindcss.